fx310ferreira/CourseAverageScrapper/README.md

 # CourseAverageScrapper
 This project aims to scrape the grades of each course and calculate the median of each student in order to rank them.
+The objective of this project is purelly reacreative.